Skip to main content

 This section complements the Child Impact Seminar with a live review experience, prepared for reviewers and prospective families, around the additional topics the Judicial Branch asked about.
 All surfaces remain review-only; enrollment, payment, and certificates stay closed.

-What reviewers can inspect here
+What approval teams can inspect here

 • Three educational tracks prepared specifically for the areas New Hampshire asked about.